 Agnes Kesson was found in a ditch at Epsom the day after Derby Day.

 The cause of death was given as asphyxia, due to strangulation by a ligature.
 The ligature appeared to have been a double one, and to have been tied on the left side where an irregular brown mark was found.
-The pattern around the next left in the depression suggested strands of rope.
-She had a number of bruises on her which were all recent.
-Some were distinctive whilst others were only found when the skin was cut through.
+The pattern left around her neck in the depression caused by the ligature suggested strands of rope.
+She had a number of bruises on her which were all recent, some of which were distinctive whilst others were only found when the skin was cut through.
 The most serious bruise was one to the right side of the head which was produced by a blow or blows with some blunt object which might had rendered her unconscious.
 She had other bruises that might have been caused by blows with a fist.
 The post-mortem concluded with a note that there were no signs that she had been sexually outraged.

 She was a waitress and had come from Falkirk, Scotland.
 She had been working at the Nook Tea Rooms and Garage in Burgh Heath, Epsom for six to twelve months.
 The owner of the tea shop also ran a garage and a general provision shop.

 She was last seen by her employer, the tea-shop owner, and his wife, on the afternoon of 3 June 1930, when she had had a meal with them and then walked out.
 Although she had worked at the tea-shop, she had just packed her trunks and had them sent on to Carshalton where she had secured a new job and ended her employment at the tea-shop.
 She was expected in Carshalton for the new job the next day by afternoon or evening.

 She was later seen by a woman on 4 June 1930 at 8am on Derby Day in the company of a man but the man was never identified.
 There was also another siting of her at 4.30pm on 4 June 1930 but it was thought that the man she was said to be with was a different man.